benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/ui/views/mvc_developer_guide.md

 * Public API of the component
 * In charge of when features become active or inactive
 * Owned by the coordinator of it’s parent component
-* Creates and owns the view controller
-* Creates or manages the models of it’s child coordinators
+* May create and own UI models or manage the models of it’s child coordinators

 #### View Controller:
 * Sets up views based on model data